egeaybars123/starknet-js-examples/2. Crowdfunding/README.md

 getCampaignInfo(1);
 getFunderInfo(1, accountAddress);
 ```
 You will see the amount increase in Campaign, and the amount_funded increase in the Funder struct.
 Also, numFunders is incremented.
-After a few minutes, you should see your contract's balance of ETH in Voyager Explorer website [https://sepolia.voyager.online/].
+After a few minutes, you should see your contract's balance of ETH in [Voyager Explorer website](https://sepolia.voyager.online/).
 You can call the contribute function from different wallets by importing their account addresses and private keys.

 Let's write the code for interacting with the withdraw functions:
 ```js